 Digital Asset Management (DAM)

 While some companies have modified DAM to mimic PIM, the result is often clunky, incomplete, or both.
-Moreover, PIM and DAM may seem similar in function, but they are actually fundamentally different.
+Moreover, PIM and DAM may seem similar in function, but they are fundamentally different.

 Some assets, like company logos, may not even relate to products.
 DAM ensures proper management of images, videos, and documents attached to specific products.
 PIM allows you to store and manage these digital assets alongside product information.

-Long story short, PIM is not DAM and DAM is not PIM.
+Long story short, PIM is not DAM, and DAM is not PIM.

 DAM is one of the many critical PIM components.